webbelito/SpeedRuns/README.md

 ## Description

 This addon will current only write a message to the chat when your character levels up.
 The plan is to add a GUI for you to track it like a common version of a Speed Running tool.
-However this provides some directions on how you're performing on a level basis.
+However this provides some directions on how you're performing on a level to level basis.

 ## Examples